 - All spiritual aspirants fast the whole day, many of them without taking even a single drop of water.

 - A grand havan is performed for the peace and welfare of all.

 - The whole day is spent in doing the Japa of Om Namah Shivaya and in meditation upon the Lord.

 - At night all assemble in the temple and chant Om Namah Shivaya the whole night.

-- Sannyas Diksha is also given on this day to sincere seekers on the path.
+- Sannyas Diksha (the initiation for renunciation) is also given on this day to sincere seekers on the path of realization.

 Vedic Astrology Courses 2021

 Classes Begin March 2021